 - Elementary and Secondary School Teacher Education Program

-Cleveland State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AAA classification.
+Cleveland State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I without football classification.
 The most popular sports played are listed below:

 - Basketball (Horizon League)

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.